jphorejsi/csci-5611-Pinball/readme.txt

 The code for ball collisions with circles or other balls was found in lecture code so implementing that was not very difficult.

-Polygon collisions can be seen in the Triangle collision video, different material types and reactive obstical can be seen in video called all collisions and special.
-Ball/Ball collisions can be seen in the video called that.
+All features can be show in the short clip

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_73v3-1rQjk?si=t6Tc1C0AqWeSsggR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>